 Every template has a uniqueslug - a short, human-readable identifier (e.g. dvp-standard, repo-bond-usdc).
 Slugs provide a stable reference that does not change across template versions.

-When creating a settlement, you can reference a template by its id (UUID) or by its slug.
+When submitting an instruction, you reference a template by its slug.
 Slugs are particularly useful in integration code where hardcoding UUIDs is fragile.

 Versioning